deedy/gradcafe_data/README.md

 ### Schema

-The schema of the `all.csv` file which contains all the content on GradCafe and the `all` table in `all.sql` is:
+The schema of the `all.csv` file which contains all the content on GradCafe and the `allgrad` table in `all.sql` is:

 | Column Name        | Type                | Description                                                                                                                                                                                                  |
 |--------------------|---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|